Tasks#

 • list: A list of values of a specific type.
 Equivalent to Python’s list.

-• dictionary: A dictionary of key-value pairs.
+• dict: A dict of key-value pairs.
 Equivalent to Python’s dict.

 Files#